 Honoring Indigenous Peoples’ Day in Hampton

-Indigenous Peoples’ Day is celebrated on the second Monday of October, on October 10 this year, to honor the cultures and histories of the Native American people.
-The day is centered around reflecting on their tribal roots and the tragic stories that hurt but strengthened their communities. – nationaltoday.com
+Indigenous Peoples’ Day is celebrated on the second Monday of October to honor the cultures and histories of the Native American people.
+This is a great time to actively immerse yourself in the vibrant tapestry of history, art, and culture as we celebrate the rich heritage of Indigenous Peoples in Hampton.

 Hampton, Virginia, is a treasure for history buffs, with detailed accounts of happenings over the last 400 and some years.
 The Hampton History Museum, Fort Monroe Visitor & Education Center and the Hampton University Museum all have educational displays which explore the lives of American Indians in Virginia.